normanatee3/Colorant/README.md

 ## Project title

-Colorant - A game where your goal is to dominate the field.
-Run around the board and leave paint in your trail.
-Paint over your enemy if you must.
+Colorant - A game where your goal is to dominate the field. <br>Run around the board and leave paint in your trail. <br>Paint over your enemy if you must.

 ## Screenshots